 Earlier this week, HB 799 was signed into law, which, among other things, will make it easier for multistate corporations to justify shifting income earned in MS out of state to avoid corporate income taxes and will lighten penalties for non-payment of taxes for sales and individual income taxpayers.
 How much will that cost us?
 It depends on who you ask.

-Last week the House of Representatives passed HB 799 which makes changes to tax collection methods at the Mississippi Department of RevenueThe state’s income from any source.
+Conference report changes to HB 799 fail to address our concerns about limiting the Department of RevenueThe state’s income from any source.
 Mississippi revenue includes: tax collections, fees, and intergovernmental grants.The Mississippi Department of RevenueThe state’s income from any source.
 Mississippi revenue includes: tax collections, fees, and intergovernmental grants.